tarof429/stuckathome/linux/README.md

 ### Creating LVM

-Given a disk, use `fdisk` to create a new partition of type LVM.
+Given a disk, first use `fdisk` to create a new partition of type LVM.
 The LVM type is `8e`.

 Once this is created, use `pvcreate` to create a physical volume.